-2.11 PROHIBITED SERVICE
+2.13 PROHIBITED SERVICE

-The use or receipt by the crew of any manufactured materials (solid or liquid, other than drinking water supplied by the organisers), spare parts, tools or equipment other than those carried in the competing car or the presence of team personnel as defined in Art.
+The use or receipt by the crew of any manufactured materials (solid or liquid, unless supplied by the organisers), spare parts, tools or equipment other than those carried in the competing car or the presence of team personnel as defined in Art.
 48.2.

-2.12 RECONNAISSANCE
+2.14 RECONNAISSANCE